sayalikarnewar/MachineLearningBeginner/README.md

 - and hence, there is no need of transform method, but just fit.
 #### Can we use decision tree on one feature dataset?
 - yes, we can.
 But the visualisation won't be that pretty.
+- decision tree regression gives the range of prediction where the features are same.